Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 when the leader is overwhelmed with responsibility, or the next case:

 A member who puts in a lot of effort, wants to implement his own ideas, but his ideas are ignored = a dangerous situation that needs to be prevented.
-A break up typically follows.
+A breakup typically follows.

 An empowered creative leader who puts in a lot of effort = every band usually